 - Children range in age from birth through 6 years old

 - Small and large group options (small groups 6-8 children, larger groups 10-17 children)

-- A state-of-the-art, year-round Birth to Three Program offered to children and their families in home and in school.
-A multidisciplinary team consisting of a physical therapist, occupational therapist, speech therapist, social worker, teacher and an administrator supports this program as one aspect of the larger, inclusive program.
+- A state-of-the-art, year-round Birth to Three Program offered to children and their families at home and in school.
+A multidisciplinary team consisting of a physical therapist, occupational therapist, speech therapist, social worker, teacher, and an administrator supports this program as one aspect of the larger, inclusive program.

 - Highly trained, experienced staff of 24

 - Staff includes certified early childhood teachers, certified early childhood special education teachers, teacher aides, college students, therapists (occupational therapist, physical therapist, speech/language pathologist), parent coordinator, consulting psychologist, administrators, and an administrative assistant.

 - Staff participate in ongoing in-service opportunities, courses, and conferences (as participants and presenters)

 - Funded through private and public sources, including individual donors who earmark their gifts specifically to support children

 - Funders include: Connecticut College, the State Department of Education, family-paid tuition, and private foundations and private donors including the Chamber of Commerce, Community Foundation, the Bodenwein Foundation, the Weyenberg Foundation, and the Frank Loomis Palmer Foundation